vanviegen/dotfiles/README.markdown

 Everything is configured and tweaked within `~/.dotfiles`.

-You'll want to change `git/gitconfig.symlink`, which will set you up as committing as me.
+You'll want to change `~/.dotfiles/git/gitconfig.symlink`, which will set you up committing as me.
 You probably don't want that.

 ## updating

-Run the `dotfiles` script to do a `git pull` and a `~/.dotfiles/install`.
-Running the later will cause new symlinks into `~/.dotfiles` to be created and stale symlinks to be removed from your home dir.
+In `~/.dotfiles` do a `git pull` followed by an `./install`.
+The latter will cause new symlinks to be created and stale symlinks to be removed from your home dir.
+Additionally, it will update any submodules (used for vim extensions).

 ## topical